isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

 1. To customize a style, select the style to view and customize it using the Styles editor.

 ### Properties of Styles

-Edit the properties of style while previewing them.
-In the **Properties** pane under the **Preview** pane, edit the styles with the custom property name and value or directly choose them from the drop-down list.
+In the center panel, you can edit the properties, but it might be difficult to get a snapshot of what all values are present.
+The **Properties** pane gives a quick view of all the attributes and values of the style.

-This **Properties** pane gives you the ability to add properties directly from the design view, and you don’t have to switch to the source view.
-It also gives you a real-time view of any style updates you apply on any element.
+In the center panel, you can edit the commonly used properties but not all the properties that CSS supports.
+In the **Properties** pane, you can edit all the properties that CSS supports and preview them.
+You need not switch to the source view to edit any properties.

 Learn more about using the style editor to [Work with the common content styles](stylesheet.md).